EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 This Option being present means that the message contains EDHOC data in the payload, that must be extracted and processed before the rest of the message can be processed.

-In particular, the EDHOC message is to be extracted from the CoAP payload, as the CBOR wrapped first element of a CBOR sequence.
+In particular, the EDHOC message is to be extracted from the CoAP payload, as the CBOR-wrapped byte string first element of a CBOR sequence.

 The Option is critical, Safe-to-Forward, and part of the Cache-Key.